 In the opening part of Keith’s presentation he gave some background to the continent, its geology and geography.
 For example, it has active volcanoes in existence with undersea ones having been active in days gone by, the large mountain range that near enough divides the continent in two, large sub-glacial lakes.
 Its environment which is the coldest, with a recorded temperature of minus 90° C, it is classified as a desert, and is the windiest place on earth.
 The size of it is roughly the size of Europe or the USA plus Mexico.
 There is so much ice that if it was to melt and it is having a good go with global warming in progress the oceans would rise by about 60 metres, (200 feet).
 That is without the Arctic.
 The continent has been around for about 100M years with the ice having started to form about 30M years ago.
 He continued by touching on the International Antarctic Treaty of which 53 countries are signatories with another 28 nations having a consultative status thereby hopefully keeping politics and exploitation out of the picture.
 So far so good.
 There is undoubtedly great mineral wealth to be had as a temptation.

-Edward Bransfield RN to name a few.
-When you consider the distances travelled into the unknown, the conditions endured and the very little chance of rescue should it be needed, these people
+Captain Edward Bransfield RN to name a few.
+When you consider the distances travelled into the unknown, the conditions endured and the very little chance of rescue should it be needed, these

-were truly stout hearted champions of adventure and epitomised mans continued thirst for knowledge.
-The history of the British Antarctic Survey was touched upon and it transpired that it had its
+people were truly stout hearted champions of adventure and epitomised mans continued thirst for knowledge.
+The history of the British Antarctic Survey was touched upon and it transpired that it had

-conditions of not so long ago.
-BAS has at its disposal in the way of transport, 2 polar ships, 5 polar aircraft e.g. Dash 7 and Twin Otters DHC 6 which can carry 1 tonne of equipment 300 miles in one
+primitive conditions of not so long ago.
+BAS has at its disposal in the way of transport, 2 polar ships, 5 polar aircraft e.g. Dash 7 and Twin Otters DHC 6 which can carry 1 tonne of equipment 300

-hop.
+miles in one hop.
 There are about 450 people stationed down there.
-The field season is between October and April with field parties consisting of 15-20 scientists and engineers travelling out to their work
+The field season is between October and April with field parties consisting of 15-20 scientists and engineers travelling out

 With Keith’s interests much of the scientific investigatory work and supported by engineering is carried out by clean hot water drilling (HWD).
 As might be expected most of the techniques and processes have been designed and developed through experience over some years.
 It is a harsh climate to learn in and can be unkind to those who make mistakes.
 In the 1972 season drilling was done at a rate of 20-30 m/hr and reached a depth of 120 mts.
 Today depths of 2.0km’s are drilled with a hole size of about 30cms with a depth of 3.0km’s aimed for.
 It is thought that most of the ice sheet sits on sub-glacial lakes, 3 of which are known.
 Due to the unpolluted nature of the environment and pristine conditions great care is taken regarding cleanliness of all equipment and materials used to prevent contamination.
 Once holes have been drilled to the required depths and diameters probes and samplers are lowered to the sub-glacial lakes for the gathering of samples and data whilst maintaining the integrity of the environment.
 To ensure that no snagging of the lines used for the probes and samplers the bottom of the hole is drilled out into a flared or bell mouth shape.
 Nevertheless recovery key hole cutting processes have been developed if such a need arises.